HRH The Prince of Wales with Mental Health Advocate Ben West and YAB member Amelia

 Read on to explore how our work has evolved — and what we’ve learned along the way.

-2015 - The Mix is formed
+2015 - The History of The Mix

 Rebranded from Get Connected and YouthNet, bringing together helpline and digital support services for under 25s in the UK.